Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Multi-Turn Interaction Tasks

 \paragraph{Benchmarks \& Evaluation in Coding}

-Different frameworks and playgrounds are developed for evaluaing code generation qualities \cite{yang2023intercode,zheng2024makes}.
-InterCode \cite{yang2023intercode} introduces a generation pipeline for evaluating LLM coding quality through multi-turn interactions that simulate a real-world coding environment.
+Different frameworks and playgrounds are developed for evaluating code generation quality \citep{yang2023intercode,zheng2024makes}.
+InterCode \citep{yang2023intercode} introduces a generation pipeline for evaluating LLM coding quality through multi-turn interactions that simulate a real-world coding environment.
 The InterCode framework requires as input a natural language prompt paired with either an answer or a correct code block.
 The LLM is evaluated using one of three strategies: ``Try-again'', where the execution output is fed back as an observation; ReACT, which terminates once the thought chain is complete; or Plan \& Solve, which terminates when the plan is fully executed.
-The experiments involve three programming environments with Spider \cite{yu-etal-2018-spider}, MBPP \cite{austin2021programsynthesislargelanguage} and NL2Bash \cite{lin-etal-2018-nl2bash} datasets.
-Zheng et al. (2024) \cite{zheng2024makes} propose a framework for systematically evaluating various prompting techniques for multi-turn code generation by LLMs.
-Their evaluation is conducted in a zero-shot setting using two competitive coding benchmarks, CodeContests \cite{Li_2022} and TACO \cite{li2023tacotopicsalgorithmiccode}.
-PyBench \cite{zhang2024pybenchevaluatingllmagent} proposes a unified benchmark to evaluate LLM Python coding ability in several categories such as chart analysis, software development, etc. For each task, LLMs are interacting with a code interpreter for a few turns before making a formal response.
-The LLMs are evaluated on the success rates and average turns to complete a unit test for each task.
+The experiments involve three programming environments with Spider \citep{yu-etal-2018-spider}, MBPP \citep{austin2021programsynthesislargelanguage}, and NL2Bash \citep{lin-etal-2018-nl2bash} datasets. \citet{zheng2024makes} propose a framework for systematically evaluating various prompting techniques for multi-turn code generation by LLMs.
+Their evaluation is conducted in a zero-shot setting using two competitive coding benchmarks, CodeContests \citep{Li_2022} and TACO \citep{li2023tacotopicsalgorithmiccode}.
+PyBench \citep{zhang2024pybenchevaluatingllmagent} proposes a unified benchmark to evaluate LLM Python coding ability in several categories such as chart analysis and software development.
+For each task, LLMs interact with a code interpreter for a few turns before making a formal response.
+The benchmark evaluates success rates and the number of turns required to complete each unit-test-backed task.